goinvo/goinvo.com/docs/AI_SEARCH_FEATURE.md

 ### 2. Pre-generate AI Cache (Optional but Recommended)

-Run the pre-generation script to cache common persona queries:
+Run the pre-generation script to prewarm persona presets used by `ai-search`:

 ```bash
 npm run generate-ai-cache
 ```

-This will:
-- Generate AI responses for common queries for each persona
-- Cache responses in `public/ai-preset-cache.json`
-- Reduce API calls and improve response times
+Embeddings are also cached via `scripts/precompute-embeddings.js` (auto-runs in `develop`/`build` when an API key is present).

 ### 3. Deploy with Netlify